 Simply put: the two bucket wash method is a way to hand wash your car that minimizes the chance of creating scratches or swirls on your car’s paint.
 It requires (as the name suggests) two buckets: one for washing and one for rinsing your wash mitt.

-Each bucket should have a grit guard, which is essentially plastic grilles that sit at the bottom of the bucket to keep contaminants from floating back up and getting picked back up by your wash mitt.
+Each bucket should have a grit guard, which is essentially a plastic grille that sit at the bottom of the bucket to keep contaminants from floating back up and getting picked back up by your wash mitt.
 As you dip your wash mitt into each bucket, you’re rubbing the mitt onto the grit guards, which take the contaminants off of the mitt.
 These contaminants then float down below the grit guards and remain trapped between the grit guards and the bottom of the bucket.

 The process of the two bucket wash is pretty systematic and may look something like this: